Martin Nash

-Martin Nash (born December 27, 1975) is a Canadian soccer coach and former player.
-He is currently the head coach of York United of the Canadian Premier League.
+Martin Nash (born December 27, 1975) is a Canadian soccer coach and former player who serves as interim head coach of Vancouver FC.

 A five-time all-league selection in the USL-1 and its predecessor, the A-League, Nash has won four league championships, two with the Rochester Rhinos in 2000 and 2001 and two with the Vancouver Whitecaps in 2006 and 2008.
 He spent the majority of his playing career in North America, most notably in the Vancouver area, but also played in England for Stockport County, Chester City and Macclesfield Town.

 Nash was also a regular member of the Canadian national soccer team, making 38 appearances and scoring 2 goals during his 13-year career.

 He is the younger brother of retired basketball superstar Steve Nash.

 Club career

 Early career

 Nash began his career with the Vancouver 86ers in 1995.
 He was named to the all-A-League team in his second season with the 86ers as a 20-year-old in 1996.
 He spent the next several years jumping backwards and forwards across the Atlantic: he also played 5 games for a Stockport County side in 1996–97 that won promotion to Football League First Division and appeared in 15 games as a substitute for the club's first-team the next season.
 He also played briefly for Third Division Chester City in 1999, on loan for Third Division Macclesfield Town in February 2003, and had a short stint with the Edmonton Drillers in 1998–1999.